-The following information and brochures were produced in partnership with Coolum and North Shore Coast Care and Point Arkwright Environment and Progress Association Inc.
+The following information and brochure was produced in partnership with Coolum and North Shore coast care.

 Tiny helpless creatures live

 In pools beside the sea

 They have the right to live their lives

 Just think of this short poem

 A rich variety of marine life can be found along the rocky shores between Caloundra and Double Island Point.
 Overlapping ocean currents, from north and south, allow tropical and temperate species to live here in abundance.

 All foreshore species are interlinked so the removal of any species, or even a decline in its population, has a domino effect, bringing the whole intricate structure of the foreshore ecosystem crashing down.
 If everyone takes their own little bit of it home the variety of marine life we see today, along the rocky shores, will disappear.
 You can help to preserve this diverse treasure:

 - take a camera or notepad to record what you find, don’t take these treasures home